 \section{Experiments}

-Our aim in the experiments is to study the efficacy of \method\ as a robot data retrieval pipeline and evaluate its ability to quickly learn to solve new downstream tasks.
+Our experiments demonstrate the efficacy of \method as a robot data retrieval pipeline and evaluate its ability to quickly learn to solve downstream tasks.
 To this end, we organize our experiments to answer the following questions, in order: